ZeSPy10/mew-machine/README.md

 # Mew Machine

+ZeSpy10- I have edited the script to automatically get the save file from a USB E: device.
+It works with Pokemon blue and red.

 A Python recreation of the [Mew Machine](#1-what-is-the-mew-machine) software.
 This script adds a nearly legit YOSHIRA Mew to your save file when you have a open slot in your party.

 ## Usage